bsridatta/Blender-3D-Human-Pose/README.md

 <img src="output/pose0001.png">

+Please let me know if this is something useful by starring it.
+So I can add more features like animation, multiple subjects, adaptive camera placement etc.

 ## License

 Same as [yuki-koyama/blender-cli-rendering](https://github.com/yuki-koyama/blender-cli-rendering)
 Scripts in this repository use the Blender Python API, which is licensed under GNU General Public License (GPL).
 Thus, these scripts are considered as derivative works of a GPL-licensed work, so they are also licensed under GPL following the copyleft rule.